mariamatthews/NecroLensDI/README.md

 ## Installation

-For installation instructions, please see the [custom plugin repository](https://github.com/mariamatthews/NecroLensDI).
+For installation instructions, please see the [DalamudPlugins](https://github.com/mariamatthews/DalamudPlugins).

 ---